Optimal Liquidation under Partial Information with Price Impact: The Model

-The measure $\eta^\P(t,e,\nu;\ud z)$ is a crucial quantity as it determines the law of the bid price with respect to filtration $\bF$ under $\P$.
+The measure $\eta^\P(t,e,\nu;\ud z)$ is a crucial quantity as it determines the law of the bid price with respect to filtration $\bF$ under the probability $\P$.
 The fact that $\eta^{\P} $ depends on the current liquidation rate serves to model permanent price impact; the dependence of $\eta^{\P} $ on $Y_{t-}$ can be used to reproduce the clustering in inter-event durations observed in high frequency data and to model the feedback effect from the trading activity of the rest of the market.
 Finally, time-dependence of $\eta^{\P} $ can be used to model the strong intra-day seasonality patterns observed for high frequency data.
 These aspects are explained in more detail in Example \ref{exm2} below.

-Now we turn to the semimartingale decomposition of the bid price with respect to the full information filtration $\mathbb{F}$.
-Denote for all $(t,e, \nu)\in[0,T]\times \mathcal E \times [0, \numax]$, the mean of ${\eta}^\P$ by
+Next we provide further motivation for our setup.
+The discrete nature of high frequency price trajectories is illustrated in Figure~\ref{fig:high-frequency-prices} where we plot of Google share price sampled at a one-second frequency, together with a QQ~plot of the corresponding returns.
+The latter plot clearly shows that the returns are strongly non-Gaussian.